Netmarket123/ravindragit/README.md

 4. Install/update react (required by react-native -v  > 0.21)
 5. Do npm install in /bin
 6. Exec react-native upgrade, go file by file diff
+7. Run rnpm link
-7. Update react-native-codepush
+8. Update react-native-codepush
-8. Exec watchman watch-del-all in /bin
+9. Exec watchman watch-del-all in /bin
-9. Run iOS/Android project
+10. Run iOS/Android project
-10. It works out of the box -_-
+11. It works out of the box -_-